 Rods to hold and move the puppets

-For rods to hold and move the puppet you can use barbecue sticks or bendable straws, or a combination of both.
+For rods to hold and move the puppet you can use barbecue skewers or bendable straws, or a combination of both.
 The most flexible rods are made of barbecue skewers and velcro, putting the hard part of the velcro on the body parts that need to move and the soft velcro on both sides of the skewer.

 To make a sharp shadow your puppets need to be as close to the screen as possible.
 For desk top size puppets this means that the rods should be attached at the backs of the puppets at an angle, unless you attach the holding rod to the velcro strip underneath the screen.